 Tip #5: Run a proper feedrate, especially if there is fuzzing

-Feeds and speeds matter a lot in CNC.
+Feeds and speeds matter a lot in CNC, especially for wood.
 Run the proper feedrate for your cutter and material.
 Our G-Wizard Calculator software is the only Feeds & Speeds software that includes a bunch of features specially designed to help CNC Router users.
 Start with its database of hundreds of wood species, add support for specialized router cutters like downcut, compression, and straight flute, and go on to vacuum table calculators and more.
-If you use a cnc router or work with wood, it’s a good choice:
+If you use a cnc router or work with wood, it's a good choice:

 Check Out G-Wizard Calculator for CNC Routers